Deborah Tramitz Smolders In White Lace Teddy & Unzipped Jeans

 German model Deborah Tramitz seems to enjoy giving her 1 million Instagram followers plenty of sexy content.
 On Thursday, she lit up her page with a post that saw her rocking a white lace teddy under a pair of unzipped jeans for a titillating look.

-Deborah’s teddy featured a plunging neckline that showcased her cleavage.
-It also had a scalloped edge along the edges of the cups, which were lined.
+Deborah's teddy featured a plunging neckline that showcased her cleavage.
+It also had a scalloped edge along the cups, which were lined.
 The rest of the number was made of sheer lace that teased her bare skin.
 A sexy cut-out section in the middle of her abs drew the eye to her chest and high-cut legs highlighted her hips.

-The model’s jeans were faded, and she wore them with the sides folded down, exposing her lower abdomen.
+The model's jeans were faded and she wore them with the sides folded down, exposing her lower abdomen.

-For accessories, Deborah wore a dainty gold bracelet around one wrist, and she styled her hair in big waves.
+For accessories, Deborah had on a dainty gold bracelet.
+She styled her hair in big waves.

 The update included two snaps that captured the social media star in a kitchen.
 She stood near one edge of a wooden table.
 A vase of pink flowers sat on the table and a rustic light fixture hung from the ceiling.